 Shower room: With shower cubicle, toilet and bidet.

-Oil central heating, electricity, bed linen and Wi-Fi included.
-Towel hire.
+Oil central heating, electricity, bed linen, towels and Wi-Fi included.
 Initial logs for wood burner included.
 Travel cot and highchair available on request.
-External games room with table tennis and pool table (shared).

-Enclosed garden with garden furniture and BBQ (shared).
+Enclosed garden with garden furniture.
 Private parking for 2 cars.
 No smoking.

 Nearest railway station